neuro-dmitriy/neuro-dmitriy/README.md

 - **Learn and Experiment**:
   - catch up on all that LLM hype
-  - play around with transformers -- I'd like to try and redesign one to implement selective attention
+  - play around with transformers, with particular interest in the ones implementing selective attention, e.g. Sparse Transformer and Longformer
   - polish off and showcase classic data science skills, expanding my toolbox.

 Let's go!